lzwjava/blog-source/notes/2025-06-29-flash-pico-firmware-en.md

 ---
-title: "Flash Pico Firmware via UF2"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Flash Pico Firmware via UF2
 translated: false
-generated: true
 ---

 To flash firmware onto your Raspberry Pi Pico (or RP2040-based board) in BOOTSEL mode by copying a `.uf2` file to the `RPI-RP2` drive, follow these steps: